Clinical Information & Policies

 Please note: Only minimal cash or other valuables should be taken to an agency.
 These items should be carried on the person rather than in a coat pocket unless locked storage space is provided by the agency.

 The School of Nursing utilizes a variety of clinical sites, some of which are at area hospitals such as HUP and CHOP, and some of which may require travel to the site via car or public transportation.
 Students are responsible for arranging their own transportation to and from the clinical site and for covering the cost of travel.
 The only exceptions are for selected labor and delivery sites (Nursing 215), selected psychiatric sites (NURS 235), and home visits for Nursing in the Community (Nursing 380).
 For these sites, students may be eligible to utilize the School of Nursing’s Enterprise Care Share (ECS) or their own personal car, if public transportation is not available.

-Please note: When the University is closed for snow or weather emergencies, clinicals are cancelled.
+Please note: When the University is closed for snow or weather emergencies, clinicals are canceled.

 Nursing students do not have to obtain malpractice insurance before entering the first clinical, as the University insurance policy covers them during all course-related clinical experiences.
 However, students contemplating clinical employment must obtain their own malpractice coverage, as the University’s policy does not cover students in employment‑related situations.